 Event Monitor

 An event monitor is issued for a 30 day period.
-Two patches are applied to the chest and connected by wires toa small transmitter.
+Two patches are applied to the chest and connected by wires to a small transmitter.
 Patches are changed daily by the patient, allowing for bathing.
 Over a 30 day period, the patient takes a recording when an event or episode occurs.
 The recording is then transferred via a landline phone to the monitor lab.
 Physicians utilize this information for heart rhythm abnormalities.
 This requires a 30 minute appointment.

 A blood pressure monitor consists of a blood pressure cuff connected to a monitor.
 Blood pressures are taken hourly for a 24 hour period.
 Physicians then utilize the information to determine hypertension (high blood pressure).
 This requires a 30 minute appointment.